Jordan Zimmermann: Career

 Zimmermann was born in Auburndale, Wisconsin, where he played all four years of high school on the varsity team at Auburndale High School.
 He began his career as a catcher, then moved to multiple positions due to his versatility.
 He was used as a starting pitcher as well as a closer in tight games.
-Zimmermann attended the University of Wisconsin-Stevens Point, and was drafted by the Washington Nationals in the second round of the 2007 Major League Baseball draft as a compensation pick from the Chicago Cubs for the signing of Alfonso Soriano.
+Zimmermann attended the University of Wisconsin-Stevens Point and played summer league baseball for the Eau Claire Express of the Northwoods League.

+He was drafted by the Washington Nationals in the second round of the 2007 Major League Baseball draft as a compensation pick from the Chicago Cubs for the signing of Alfonso Soriano.

 In 2008, Zimmermann had a combined 10–3 record with a 2.89 earned run average (ERA) with the Potomac Nationals of the Class A-Advanced Carolina League and the Harrisburg Senators of the Class AA Eastern League, and in July was named to the Eastern League All-Star team.
 He finished the season leading the organization in wins, strikeouts, and earned run average, and was the MILB.com Nationals pitcher of the year.

 Washington Nationals

 2009

-Zimmermann was rated the Nationals' best prospect going into the 2009 MLB season, according to Baseball America.
+Zimmermann was rated the Nationals' best prospect going into the 2009 season, according to Baseball America.
 In 2009, Zimmermann made the Nationals' roster as the fifth starter; however, the Nationals did not need him in the rotation until mid-April, so Zimmermann opened the season with the Triple-A Syracuse Chiefs.
 Zimmermann's contract was purchased on April 20, 2009, and he made his major league debut that night, after a two-plus hour rain delay, against the Atlanta Braves.
 He pitched six innings, allowing two runs on six hits, with three strikeouts and a walk, earning the victory.

 In his second game against the New York Mets, Zimmermann won his second game in as many starts, becoming the first Nationals/Expos pitcher to win his first two starts of his career since Randy Johnson did so in 1988.
 Coincidentally, Zimmermann was the losing pitcher in Johnson's historic 300th win on June 4, 2009.

 Zimmermann experienced elbow pain, and in July landed on the disabled list.
 After attempted rehab, in August 2009 Zimmermann was diagnosed with a torn ulnar collateral ligament and underwent Tommy John surgery, expecting to miss 18 months.
 He finished his rookie season of 2009 going 3–5 with a 4.63 ERA in 16 starts.